UmutKorkmaz/re-shell-cli/README.md

 - **Contributors**: All the developers who have contributed to this project
 - **Users**: The community of developers using Re-Shell CLI in production

+## 📄 License

+Re-Shell CLI is open source software released under the **MIT License**.
+This means you can:

+- ✅ Use it commercially
+- ✅ Modify it for your needs
+- ✅ Distribute it freely
+- ✅ Use it in private projects
+- ✅ Sublicense it

+See the [LICENSE](./LICENSE) file for the full license text.

 ---

 <div align="center">